ColeBallard/RL-player-tracker/README.md

 node crawler.js
 ```

+You will get a text message whenever that rocket league player plays a competitive ranked game.

 ## Contribution
 If you have an idea or want to report a bug, please create an issue.